 Sánchez Romate sherry range

-Sánchez Romate has an extensive range of sherries, in four categories:
+Sánchez Romate has an extensive range of sherries, in three categories:

 - Special Reserves: middle-aged sherries.
 Fino Marismeño, Amontillado NPU, Palo Cortado Regente, Oloroso Don José, Cream Iberia, Moscatel Ambrosía, Pedro Ximénez Duquesa and Pedro Ximénez Cardenal Cisneros.

-- Old & Plus: top of the range sherry, once only for the bodega families, and not public consumption, including an Amontillado Old & Plus VORS, Oloroso Old & Plus VORS and Pedro Ximénez Old & Plus VOS.
+- Old & Plus (the former Sacristía de Romate range): top of the range sherry, originally only for intended for consumption by the bodega families.
+Includes an Amontillado Old & Plus VORS, Oloroso Old & Plus VORS and Pedro Ximénez Old & Plus VOS.

 C/ Lealas, 26-30

 Not open to visitors.